pete3n/localGPT_T3-Template/README.md

 git clone https://github.com/pete3n/localGPT_T3-Template.git
 ```
 Or download and unzip the project.<br>
-Navigate to the root directory that contains the docker-compose.yml.
+Navigate to the project directory.
 If you are executing from a Linux
 command line run:<br>
 ```
 sudo docker-compose up